10 Games 3-6 year olds, with ADHD and Dyslexia, can play!

 What are the benefits of playing games with children who have ADHD and Dyslexia?

-These amazing side effects of having fun together, playing board games, can work for anyone.
+These amazing side effects of having fun together, and playing board games, can work for anyone.
 Kids with a double diagnosis (both ADHD and Dyslexia) should spend extra time playing games because this is by far the most fun way to improve executive functioning skills and attention spans!

 Games can be used to lengthen your child’s attention span even if your child doesn’t have a diagnosis.
 Maybe he/she just needs to work on skills they will need before starting school.